open-contracting/infrastructure/docs/cost/ids/sustainability.md

 Publish a summary of the material tests:

 1. For each material test, add a code from the [constructionMaterial](../../reference/codelists.md#constructionmaterial) codelist to the`.social.healthAndSafety.materialTests.tests` array.
-2. Add a further explanation of the material tests to `.social.healthAndSafety.materialTests.description` including the code of the relevant international or national standard the test conformed to.
+2. Add any further explanation of the tests to `.social.healthAndSafety.materialTests.description` including the international or national standards the tests conform to.

 Publish test results: For each test result, [Add a project document](../common.md#add-a-project-document) and set `.documentType` to 'materialTestResults'.
 ```json